platomav/BIOSUtilities/README.md

 show_version(is_boxed: bool = True, padding: int = 0) -> None
 ```

+## Compatibility

+Unless explicitely noted, all utilities should work under Windows, Linux or macOS operating systems which have Python 3.10 - 3.12 support.

 ## Requirements

-There are two main types of requirements (dependencies), depending on the utility.
+There are two main types of requirements, depending on the utility.

 ### Python Packages